wp-plugins/wp-athletics/readme.txt

 Donate link: http://www.conormccauley.me/wordpress-athletics
 Tags: athletics, results, sports, track, running club, athlete, statistics, races, racing, events, athletic, jogging, club, charts, records, personal bests, pb, pr, personal records
 Requires at least: 3.5
-Tested up to: 3.8.1
+Tested up to: 4.1.1
-Stable tag: 1.0.6
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allow your users to log, compare and analyse their athletic results.
-Generates a club records page to summarise athlete data for all to see.
+Record, compare and analyse your athletic results.
+Plan events, track personal bests, compare age graded leaderboards and more.

 == Description ==

+<b>New in version 1.1.0 - Events!
+View past and plan future events</b>
+<i>The event page should automatically be created once you update the plugin</i>

-Wordpress Athletics is a powerful collection of features for your athletics club website aiming to allow your athletes to log and analyze their results, track their PB's and view statistics and charts.
+Wordpress Athletics is a powerful collection of features for your athletics club website aiming to allow your athletes to log and analyze their results, track their personal bests and view statistics and charts.
+Users can view and plan future events and there are 2 useful widgets to display recent results and upcoming events.
 The plugin, designed with simplicity in mind is ready to use out of the box.
 There are also a variety of UI themes included for your convenience.

-See a working demo of the plugin on my own running club's website: http://www.donoreharriers.com
+See a working demo of the plugin on my former running clubs website: http://www.donoreharriers.com

 Some of the major features for your registered users are:
 <ul>